 The internet has changed all of our lives, particularly our children's.
 For parents and carers, this opens up a whole new world of things to be aware of.
 Click here for practical tips and simple guidance on the ThinkUKnow website or click here for the CEOP website.

 A Parents' Guide to Technology

-The range of devices that children will be using or asking for are constantly changing and developing.
-This links below will introduce you to some of the most popular devices, highlighting the safety tools available and empowering you with the knowledge you need to support your children to use these technologies safely and responsibly.
+The range of devices that children will be using or asking for is constantly changing and developing.
+The links below will introduce you to some of the most popular devices, highlighting the safety tools available and empowering you with the knowledge you need to support your children to use these technologies safely and responsibly.

 Online gaming is hugely popular with children and young people.
 Recent research shows that gaming is one of the top activities enjoyed by 9-16 year olds online, with gaming more popular than social networking.